balupeddireddy08/FastAPI-for-AI-Projects/07-async/README.md

         background_tasks.add_task(process_payment_and_notify_kitchen, order_id, 15.50)
         return {"message": "Order placed successfully!", "order_id": order_id}
     ```
--   **How to test**: From the homepage UI, click the "Place Order" button.
-You'll get an immediate response.
-Check your terminal to see the background tasks running after a short delay.
-Alternatively, visit the API docs [here](http://localhost:8000/docs), find the `POST /order` endpoint, and use it directly.
+-   **How to test**: From the homepage UI at [http://localhost:8000](http://localhost:8000), click the "Place Order for a Spicy Curry" button.
+You'll get an immediate response, and you can see the background task processing in your terminal.

-### 4. Streaming Responses (SSE): The Live News Ticker / Order Tracker
+### 4. Streaming Responses (SSE): The Live Order Tracker
--   **Analogy**: A news station continuously pushes live headlines to your TV screen.
-It's a one-way stream of information that you just receive.
+-   **Analogy**: A live order tracker page.
+The server continuously pushes updates to your phone (e.g., "Preparing" -> "Out for Delivery").
+It's a one-way stream of information.
 -   **Concept**: Server-Sent Events (SSE) allow the server to push a continuous stream of data to the client over a single HTTP connection.
 -   **Code Block**:
     ```python